 Michelin-starred Chef Alain Verzeroli has worked in many of the world’s most prestigious restaurants over his notable career.
-In June 2018 he joined Invest Hospitality to serve as Culinary Director for several of the group’s upcoming projects.
-Verzeroli created and oversees the concepts for Le Jardinier and Shun restaurants designed by award-winning French architect Joseph Dirand.
+In June 2018 he joined The Bastion Collection to serve as Culinary Director for several of the group’s upcoming projects.
+Verzeroli created and oversees the concepts for Le Jardinier and Shun restaurants.
 Today, Verzeroli serves as Culinary Director for l’Atelier de Joël Robuchon and Le Jardinier brands.

 Verzeroli’s stellar career has included leadership positions at Michelin three-star restaurants across Paris, Hong Kong and Tokyo.
 He most recently served as Director of Culinary Operations at Château Restaurant Joël Robuchon in Tokyo, where his guidance led to the annual receipt of three Michelin stars for eleven consecutive years.
 Prior to working with Robuchon for 21 years, Verzeroli was the Executive Sous Chef at the esteemed three Michelin star Arpège with chef Alain Passard in Paris.
 He also trained at the famed three Michelin star Taillevent and three Michelin star Guy Savoy in Paris.